tournepivoine/shinpokered-fr/README.md

   - The Cerulean encounter
   - The SS Anne encounter
 - Daycare allows HM moves on entered pokemon
+- Improved fade-in and fade-out to black/white transitions when playing on GBC in 60FPS mode
+- The silhouette effect at the start of battle now displays when playing on a DMG gameboy

 - Fixed mistakes in the game text
   - Attacks reduced to zero damage now say the target is unaffected instead of missing